Feeding Your Newborn Baby: Expert Tips & Tricks

 - If you're at home and baby won't wake up to feed and has missed two feedings, pump your breasts and feed baby your pumped milk or formula with a slow flow nipple.
 (At home, give ½ to 1.5 oz range = 15-45 ml.)

-- Call your baby's doctor if he/she eats fewer than 8 times in 24 hours.
+- Call your baby's doctor if your baby eats fewer than 8 times in 24 hours.

 What Should I Do if My Baby Refuses to Latch?